 “Much like Theodoric of York, the medieval barber on ‘Saturday Night Live’ whose solution to every health problem was more bloodletting, central bankers continue to force liquidity in the banking system without any objective proof that it is helping,” Hicks said in a letter posted on the New York-based insurer’s website, referring to the character played by comedian Steve Martin on the U.S. television show.
 “We do know that it isn’t helping retirees, pension funds, or insurance companies.”

 Hedge-fund manager David Einhorn and Tad Montross, CEO of Berkshire Hathaway Inc.’s General Re unit, have also said central bank monetary policy hurts savers.
-The Fed, led by Chairman Ben S. Bernanke, has kept interest rates near zero since December 2008 and expanded its balance sheet (FARBAST) to more than $3 trillion for the first time through bond purchases.
+The Fed, led by Chairman Ben S. Bernanke, has kept interest rates near zero since December 2008 and expanded its balance sheet (FARBAST:US) to more than $3 trillion for the first time through bond purchases.

 Bernanke defended the Fed’s interest-rate policy in an Oct.
 1 speech in Indianapolis, saying it will spur growth and support employment.
 Savers may also own homes, run businesses, have jobs or hold stocks in their portfolios, meaning they will benefit from a stronger economy, Bernanke said.